Make America Great Again Inc.

-MAGA Inc., also called Make America Great Again Inc. is an American super PAC that supports Donald Trump.
+Make America Great Again Inc. (abbreviated as MAGA Inc.) is an American super PAC that supports Donald Trump.
 It was founded on September 23, 2022.
 As a super PAC, it can raise unlimited money for campaigns and spend it freely to support Trump, but it is barred from coordinating directly with presidential campaigns.

+In February 2026 the Brennan Center for Justice reported that MAGA Inc. Pac relied almost entirely on megadonors, with 96% of its funds coming from donors who made donations of $1 million or more and 62% from donors who gave $5 million or more.

 History

 Founding

 A Statement of Organization was filed with the Federal Election Commission on September 23, 2022, for Make America Great Again Inc. as an independent expenditure-only political committee (super PAC) that is supporting US president Donald Trump, and is located in Alexandria, Virginia.

 Distinct from Trump's existing Save America leadership PAC, which had served as his chief fundraising vehicle, as a super PAC it can raise unlimited money for campaigns and spend it freely to support him.
 However, super PACs are barred from coordinating directly with campaigns.

 Taylor Budowich, a 36-year-old former aide of Trump, was named the group's executive director.
 In June 2023, Budowich testified before a federal grand jury in Miami as part of special counsel Jack Smith's investigation into Trump's handling of classified documents.